-I mentioned previously that I went to Spain, to Palma de Mallorca (also to Ibiza, but this later), and I have quite a lot of material from there, both travel journal and photos.
+I mentioned previously that I went to Spain, to Palma de Mallorca (also to Ibiza, but this later), and I have quite a lot of material from there, both travel journals and photos.
 It’s hard to fit 7-8 days in one post, not even in two so I will divide it into parts.
 This is the beginning.
 Enjoy!

 It all started somewhere around 4 pm with a drive to the airport.
 It’s always a long way, so quite wisely we went earlier.
 And even if I happen to be too early at the airport, I still enjoy to sit somewhere and just watch all those people passing by, each of them in their own time and space, I would even go so far and say in their “bubble” (My partner said they all behave better when they’re at the airport).
 Norwegians are quite often referred to be living in mentioned “bubble”, with their family and few friends and that’s why it’s hard to get to know them closer or just become friends with them.

 Flight is long (3 hours) and it’s dark everywhere already.
 Only sources of light outside are those small dots of cities down there, spread like never-ending legs of spiders in god’s know which country.
 It’s the beauty of flying, you forget to worry about where you are, only the action itself is important.
 Anxiety kicked in.
 I’m not fond of sitting by someone I know without any kind of speech.
 At least I had my headphones and a little notepad on phone to write on.
 I shouldn’t forget to write, because later it’s harder to write posts.